feliscatusmeows/mrfast-js.github.io/index.md

 # About Me

-Imperial anarchy bot made by MrFast#1000

-If you want to suggest a command to add please create an issue [here](https://github.com/MrFast-js/Imperial-Bot/issues)
+I made this to bot for the Imperials as there own kind of mooomooo bot basicly If you want to suggest a command to add please message me [here](https://discord.gg/3QG8tt4PTQ)

-## What can I do?
+## What can it do?

 Commands in-game :
 * !tps - Shows TPS of the server.